Thinking about university? Start at Douglas.

 Unless otherwise posted, performances are 7:30pm nightly with no show on Sunday or Monday evenings.
 Saturday matinees are 2pm, weekday matinees are typically Monday afternoons at 12pm.

-The Departments of Theatre and Stagecraft are proud to present our Winter 2016 productions running March 11-24.
-Please find details, showtimes and ticket and box office information below.
+The Departments of Theatre and Stagecraft & Event Technology are proud to present our Fall 2016 productions running November 3-18.
+Please find all showdates and box office information below.

 Douglas College Studio Theatre

 Someone can't get a signal.
 Someone's not ready to talk.
 Someone's her sister's mother.
 Someone told the police.
 Someone got a message from the traffic lights.
 Someone never felt like this before.